-A grade reported to the Division of Student Affairs may be changed only upon authorization of the faculty member issuing the grade.
+A grade reported to the Registrar may be changed only upon authorization of the faculty member issuing the grade.

 Repeating Courses

 If a student earns a grade of D or F, he may repeat the course and receive a new grade; however, the listing of the original grade remains as part of the permanent record.
 The units of the original course are not counted for graduation or in computing the cumulative point average.